twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 # What if neural networks, but not very good and lots of them?

 I recently read [A Thousand Brains](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675819), by Jeff Hawkins.
 I’ve been a fan of his since [reading the deeply inspirational founding stories](https://www.amazon.com/Information-Appliances-Beyond-Interaction-Technologies/dp/1558606009) of the Palm Pilot (original team: 7 people!
 7!).
-And as an AI weenie when I discovered what he **really** wanted to do all along was understand intelligence, I was doubly impressed - and loved his first book, [On Intelligence](https://www.amazon.com/Intelligence-Understanding-Creation-Intelligent-Machines/dp/0805078533).
+And as an AI weenie, when I discovered what he **really** wanted to do all along was understand intelligence, I was doubly impressed - and loved his first book, [On Intelligence](https://www.amazon.com/Intelligence-Understanding-Creation-Intelligent-Machines/dp/0805078533).

 Paraphrasing one of the theses of A Thousand Brains: the neocortex is more-or-less uniform and composed of \~150k cortical columns of equivalent structure, wired into different parts of the sensorimotor system.
 Hawkins suggests that they all build models of the world based on their inputs - so models are duplicated throughout the neocortex - and effectively “vote” to agree on the state of the world.
 So, for instance, if I’m looking at a coffee cup whilst holding it in my hand, columns receiving visual input and touch input each separately vote “coffee cup”.

 The notion of many agents coming to consensus is also prominent in Minsky’s [Society of Mind](https://www.amazon.com/Society-Mind-Marvin-Minsky/dp/0671657135), and in the [Copycat architecture](https://en.wikipedia.org/wiki/Copycat_(software)) which suffuses much of Hofstadter’s work.
-I spent a bit of time last year [noodling](http://tomhume.org/numbo/) with the latter.
+(I spent a bit of time last year [noodling](http://tomhume.org/numbo/) with the latter).

-We know the brain doesn’t do backprop (in the same way as neural networks do - Hinton [suggests](https://syncedreview.com/2020/04/23/new-hinton-nature-paper-revisits-backpropagation-offers-insights-for-understanding-learning-in-the-cortex/) it might do something similar, and some folks from Sussex and Edinburgh have recently proposed [how this might work](https://arxiv.org/abs/2006.04182)).
-We do know the brain is massively parallel, and that it can learn quickly from small data sets.
+We think the brain doesn’t do backprop (in the same way as neural networks do - Hinton [suggests](https://syncedreview.com/2020/04/23/new-hinton-nature-paper-revisits-backpropagation-offers-insights-for-understanding-learning-in-the-cortex/) it might do something similar, and some folks from Sussex and Edinburgh have recently proposed [how this might work](https://arxiv.org/abs/2006.04182)).
+We **do** know the brain is massively parallel, and that it can learn quickly from small data sets.

 This had me wondering how classical neural networks might behave, if deployed in large numbers (typically called “ensembles”) that vote after being trained weakly - as opposed to being trained all the way to accurate classification in a single network.
 Could enormous parallelism compensate in some way for either training time or dataset size?

 # Past work with ensembles

-One thing my Master’s (pre-Google) gave me an appreciation for was digging into academic literature.
+One thing my [Master’s](http://tomhume.org/output-from-the-masters/) (pre-Google) gave me an appreciation for was digging into academic literature.
 I had a quick look around to see what’s been done previously - there’s no real technical innovation for this kind of exploration, so I expected to find it thoroughly examined.
 Here’s what I found.

-Large ensembles haven’t been deeply explored:
+Really large ensembles haven’t been deeply explored:

 * [Lincoln and Skrzypek](https://scholar.google.com/scholar?cluster=8267063715713827199&hl=en&as_sdt=0,5) trained an ensemble of 5 networks and observed better performance over a single network.
 * [Donini, Loreggia, Pini and Rossi](http://ceur-ws.org/Vol-2272/short6.pdf) did experiments with 10.